teamster22/ha-nursery-monitor/docs/tablet-build.md

 # The tablet parent unit

-A wall-mounted Android tablet running Fully Kiosk Browser, showing one Home Assistant dashboard view with the nursery camera on it.
+An Android tablet running Fully Kiosk Browser, showing one Home Assistant dashboard view with the nursery camera on it.
 The goal was Eufy E10
 parity: press a button, see the room, instantly.